nchez/Velo-on-Exit/README.md

 ## Tech Stack

 Python for web scraping Statcast and Baseball-Press.
 Cron-job or Airflow for scheduled script execution.
-PyMongo and MongoDB to populate the database.
+Send data from web scraping as CSV or JSON to JS back-end.
+MongoDb and Mongoose for JS back-end.
 Next.js and possibly TypeScript for the front-end.
 ![data flow](ReadMe/Data_Flow.png)